 Staff told us of a trust award scheme where staff can volunteer each other and teams for recognition.
-Staff also told us of a gift voucher that they received from the senior management at Christmas.
+Staff also told us of a gift voucher that they received from the senior manager and the senior manager a

 Leaders operated effective governance processes, throughout the service and with partner organisations.
 Staff at all levels were clear about their roles and accountabilities and had regular opportunities to meet, discuss and learn from the performance of the service.